Homotopy type of spaces of locally convex curves in the sphere S^3: Introduction

 \begin{fact} The space $\cL_{2}(\per)$ is homeomorphic to $\cL_{2}(I;I) \times \SO_3$.
 The space $\cL_{2}(I;I)$ has three connected components, one contractible; the other two have the homotopy type of the following spaces:

 \end{fact}

 A smooth curve $\gamma: [0,1] \to \Ss^3$ is \emph{locally convex} if it is an immersion with nonzero geodesic curvature and positive torsion at every point $t \in [0,1]$.
-The main result in the present paper is a similar result for $\Ss^3$.
+The main result in the present paper is a corresponding result for $\Ss^3$, requiring for its proof the development of several new tools.

 Let $\cL_{3}(\per)$ be the space of closed locally convex curves $\gamma: [0,1] \to \Ss^3$.
 Let $\cL_{3}(I;I)$ be the space of locally convex curves $\gamma: [0,1] \to \Ss^3$ satisfying

 Let $\cL_{3}(I;-I)$ be the space of locally convex curves $\gamma: [0,1] \to \Ss^3$ satisfying